ntkramer/D1-lax-stats/README.md

 Size of circles is based on number of face off wins (smaller = less wins, bigger = more wins).
 <img width="597" alt="Screenshot 2025-04-20 at 7 35 15 PM" src="https://github.com/user-attachments/assets/4c70fd95-9a2f-40cc-9157-6ae3da90e1a2" />
 <img width="1082" alt="Screenshot 2025-04-20 at 7 37 57 PM" src="https://github.com/user-attachments/assets/5bcfd934-f985-4ee6-ac65-c7b3b3432a2c" />

+Recommendations:
+Based on our findings, I would recommended teams to be well rounded in every aspect of lacrosse, but specifically with shooting percentage and clearing percentage.
+I would implement and clear that will consitently work and spend more time on it during practices.
+Also, for shooting perecentage I would have offensive players shoot for the first 15-30 minutes of practice, therefore it will result with more shots on goal during the game.
+With these changes in practice, it will result in a lacrosse team winning more lacrosse games during a season.